-Over the years we’ve been refining our technology to give rise to Community Mobility Sharing and provide communities with an inclusive, accessible and sustainable mobility service.
-With time we evolved our model to enable people to use mobility at a low cost and create an ecosystem that integrates mobility into spaces, aggregates it whilst connecting it to local and national brands.
+Over the years, we’ve been refining our technology to give rise to Community Mobility Sharing and provide communities with an inclusive, accessible and sustainable mobility service.
+With time, we evolved our model to enable people to use mobility at a low cost and create an ecosystem that integrates mobility into spaces, aggregates it whilst connecting it to local and national brands.

 We believe that mobility should be optimized to be fully sustainable and integrated into spaces.
-We aim at shaping a world where people can move around for free and in a green, accessible way and where mobility becomes the tipping point for urban regeneration projects.
+We aim at shaping a world where people can get around for free and in a green, accessible way and where mobility becomes the tipping point for urban regeneration projects.
 Our new look not only reflects our approach but it also expresses our metamorphosis.

 Since the beginning, our logo presented two shades, green and grey and it was characterized by the rounded and full shapes of the earth (Gaia, in Latin).